 The company had to pay $40 million in fines, the largest ever in place against the cruise industry history.
 The sentence received also included a five-year probation time period to monitor their activities to avoid further violations.
 They also had to follow the supervised environmental compliance plan.

-The company stated on record that on two occasions, it had interfered with the officials who the government had sent for independent inspections.
-Upon finding out, the U.S. District Court Judge Patricia Seitz warned the Princess Cruise Lines.
+The company stated on record that it had interfered with the officials the government had sent for independent inspections on two occasions.
+Upon finding out, U.S. District Court Judge Patricia Seitz warned the Princess Cruise Lines.

-He ordered more analysis inspections to ensure compliance during the probation period and environmental rights remain protected under the plea agreement.
+He ordered more analysis inspections to ensure compliance during probation and that environmental rights remain protected under the plea agreement.

 The U.S. Department of Justice stated: “A corporation is responsible to its shareholders and board of directors to be profitable, but not by breaking the law and destroying the very environment in which it navigates for profit.”
 (U.S. Attorney Ariana Fajardo Orshan – Southern District of Florida).
 Carnival faces fines of up to $ million per day if they fail to comply with deadlines or engage in future violations.